yuibi/tosho_recommender/README.md

 - There are too many books (**Over 5,000**)
 - They don't have enough time to decide (**30 min / week**)
 - There is **no website** that shows what books are available
+- 26% of the books have never been borrowed

 Solution
 ----